nitomoki/JPmode.nvim/README.md

 ```

 ### Usage
-As default, you can toggle JPmode to press <C-]>.
+Using abave config, you can toggle JPmode to press <C-]>.
 In Insert mode, you will see "JP" virtual text on the right of the cursor line.

 ## configuration
-You can configurate the options as the setup function' table.
+You can configurate the options as the setup function's table.
 ```lua
 require("JPmode").setup {
     -- Zenkaku/Hankaku command.